Skip to content

 Pine Marten

-Location:Woodland areas of the highlands
+Location: Woodland areas in the highlands

-When to see: Year round
+When to see: Year-round

-Size: Length: 45cm plus a tail of 25cm
+Length: 45cm (plus a 25cm tail)

-Pine Martens are a nocturnal species, in the same family as badgers and otters.
-The Pine Marten has distinctive makings with dark brown fur, a yellow-white bib, round ears and a big, bushy tail.
+Pine martens are a nocturnal species, in the same family as badgers and otters.
+The pine marten has distinctive makings with dark brown fur, a yellow-white bib, round ears and a big, bushy tail.

 Orca

-Species name: Orcinus orca
+Scientific Name: Orcinus orca

 Location: Skye, Shetland, Orkney and Caithness

-Size: Length: up to 9m
+Length: Up to 9m

-If you are lucky enough to spot an Orca, it is asked to report the sighting to the Hebridean Whale and Dolphin Trust and if you manage to take a photo, even better.
+If you are lucky enough to spot an orca, it is asked to report the sighting to the Hebridean Whale and Dolphin Trust (HWTD) and if you manage to take a photo, even better.
 The HWDT can identify the individual whale, creating better detail on the movement and behaviour of these animals.

 Beaver

-Species name: Castor fiber
+Scientific Name: Castor fiber

 Location: Argyll, Scotland

-Size: Length: up to 1m plus tail length
+Length: Up to 1m

 In 2016, the Scottish Government made the landmark announcement that beavers are to remain in Scotland.
 This is the first time that a mammal has been formally reintroduced in UK history.

 Beavers are a key species which help support the ecosystem to which they belong.
-They create wetlands which provide habitats for a range of wildlife such as water voles, otters dragonflies and amphibians.
+They create wetlands which provide habitats for a range of wildlife such as water voles, otters, dragonflies and amphibians.
 Beaver dams trap sediment, improve water quality and increase cover for trout and salmon.

 Red Squirrel

-Species name: Sciurus vulgaris
+Scientific Name: Sciurus vulgaris

-Location: Throughout Scotland apart from the Central Belt
+Location: Throughout Scotland (apart from the Central Belt)

-When to see: Year round
+When to see: Year-round

 A female red squirrel usually has two litters every year of up to five offspring.
 These young squirrels quickly become independent and can build their own dreys at around 12 weeks old.